Is solo hiking safe? I used to hike alone and this is what I’ve discovered.

 Over relying on technology can get you into trouble.
 Technology is a great help as long as you don’t run out of battery.
-If you rely on technology while hiking, think about bringing a portable power bank like this one from Backcountry for charging your devices.
+If you rely on technology while hiking, think about bringing a portable power bank for charging your devices.

 Additional free hiking apps to consider installing on your smartphone…

 - GPS Essentials

 If you’re prepared with the tools above, you’ll be able to find your way to safety.

 Being attacked and/or raped on a hiking trail is less likely than being attacked in a city but it does happen.

 You’re less likely to be attacked if you’re hiking with a group.